cyberchallengeit-ve/ctf-ad-rules/README.md

 Access to the competition is granted to the 8 teams of universities involved in the CyberChallenge.IT project.
 Every team is composed by 4 selected participants of each local CCIT CTF that took place on Jun 7.
 Teams are required to declare a captain among them who will be in charge of handling the communication between her/his team and the organisers.

 The rules listed on this page may change as more issues are raised by the participants.
-Also, the organizers keep the right to change them at any time.
+Also, the organisers keep the right to change them at any time.
 Keep in mind that it is not possible/feasible to list all the rules and the exceptions to rules that apply to the CTF competition.
 When in doubt, use common sense or ask.
 Lastly, the aim of the CTF is not to determine the best team in terms of technological supremacy.
 The goal is to share experience and knowledge in the computer security and also to have some fun together.

 Schedule